 Lesson manuals must focus on topics that help an instructor bring that spirit to the class.
-Study material must be presented in a manner that can be understood by the non-scholar, the average member—a member who may not have any interest or understanding of history or science, or may read at a junior high school level.
+Study material must be presented in a manner that can be understood by the non-scholar, the average member—a member who may not have any interest or understanding of history or science, or may read at a junior-high level.

-Sunday School teachers are volunteers, just like bishops, nursery workers, and home teachers are volunteers.
+Sunday School teachers are volunteers, just like bishops, nursery workers, and ministering brothers and sisters are volunteers.
 While some may be very educated or scholarly, the Church can’t assume that everyone who is called to teach has a firm historical background or the critical thinking skills to engage and discuss challenging issues.

 Hidden in Plain Sight

-In my book Shaken Faith Syndrome I quote one Internet Mormon who makes the common claim that Church “desperately” tries to hide from members the fact that Joseph practiced plural marriage.
+In my book Shaken Faith Syndrome, I quote one Internet Latter-day Saint who makes the common claim that the Church “desperately” tries to hide from members the fact that Joseph practiced plural marriage.
 The truth is, however, that Joseph’s plural marriages were mentioned in numerous Ensign articles and even in the 2007 Teachings of the Presidents of the Church.

 Bill claims that he had never been taught that Joseph used a seer stone during the Book of Mormon translation (a claim I’ve heard from several others who have struggled with their faith), yet Dallin H. Oaks mentioned it in a 1987 Ensign article.
 In a post entitled “Hiding the Facts of Church History in Plain Sight Using Church Publications” FairMormon has gathered an impressive list of the most common challenging issues and where they have been mentioned in various Church publications.